-GST/HST (Goods and services tax/Harmonized sales tax) Credit is a tax-free quarterly payment from both Federal and Provincial governments.
+GST/HST (goods and services tax/harmonized sales tax) Credit is a tax-free quarterly payment from both Federal and Provincial governments.
 The credit is determined based on the family's net income and paid on July 5, October 5, January 5 and April 5.
 All residents of Canada, for income tax purposes, 19 years of age or older may be eligible.
 For those individuals in a marital relationship, only one spouse/partner may receive it for the whole family.
-You no longer have to apply for the (GST/HST) credit in income tax return each year.
-After filing income tax return, the Canada Revenue Agency (CRA) will determine your eligibility and will issue the GST/HST credit to all entitled individuals.
+You are automatically considered for the GST/HST Credit when you file your taxes.

-New Immigrant families with children under the age of 18 can use the Canada Child Benefit application forms (RC66 & RC66SCH) to apply for all child benefit programs, including the Canada Child Benefit (CCB) and the GST/HST credit.
-New immigrant individuals of 19 years of age or older and families without children under the age of 18 who have not filed Individual Income Tax Return still may complete the RC151 GST/HST Credit application form to apply for GST/HST credit, for the year that you became a resident of Canada.
+New Immigrant families with children under the age of 18 can use the Canada Child Benefit application forms (RC66 & RC66SCH) to apply for all child benefit programs, including the Canada Child Benefit (CCB) and the GST/HST Credit.
+New immigrant individuals of 19 years of age or older and families without children under the age of 18 who have not filed Individual Income Tax Return still may complete the RC151 GST/HST Credit application form to apply for GST/HST Credit, for the year that you became a resident of Canada.